-Spain’s ruling left-wing parties have agreed various measures to make housing more affordable, including a rent cap and higher property taxes for landlords.
+Spain’s ruling left-wing parties have agreed various measures to make housing more affordable, including a rent cap and higher property taxes.

 The proposals are unlikely to be effected in areas ruled by conservatives, and they are right to block them.
 The pandemic has already made housing more affordable in Spain.
 The country doesn’t need the government to step in.

 The socialists point out rents doubled between 2014 and 2019, but there’s a reason they don’t give the figure for 2020: prices fell dramatically during the pandemic, when tourists stayed away and expats (like me) moved out.